rbajpai-unc/comp423-course-notes/docs/tutorials/rust-setup.md

                 "image": "mcr.microsoft.com/devcontainers/rust:1-1-bullseye"
         }
         ```
+        !!! note
+            This configuration file is important since it pulls the base image which contains Rust and adds it to the Dev Container.
+This specific configuration file creates a dev container named Rust which contains the base image.
     7. Now we will reopen the project within the Dev Container.
 Reopen the project by pressing ``` Ctrl+Shift+P (or Cmd+Shift+P on Mac) ``` and select Dev Containers: Reopen in Container
     8. Once the setup completes, open a new terminal and try running ``` rustc --version ```
     9. Ensure that the terminal outputs some version of Rust